mozilla/treeherder/docs/ui/installation.rst

 The unit tests for the UI are run with Karma_ and Jasmine_.
 React components are tested with enzyme_.
 At this time, these tests cannot be run inside of a Vagrant VM.
 To run the tests:

-* If you haven't already done so, install local dependencies by running ``yarn install --no-bin-links`` from the project root.
+* If you haven't already done so, install local dependencies by running ``yarn install`` from the project root.
 * Then run the following command to execute the tests:

 .. code-block:: bash